pullreports/pullreports-quick-start/spring-boot/README.md

 ## src/main/resources/templates/ad-hoc-creator.ftl

-The JSP file where the [Pull Reports Ad Hoc Creator](https://www.pullreports.com/docs/latest/creator/) is installed.
+The FrameMaker file where the [Pull Reports Ad Hoc Creator](https://www.pullreports.com/docs/latest/creator/) is installed.
 See [AppController.java](src/main/java/com/pullreports/qs/springboot/AppController.java) for the mapping between the `/adHocCreator` URL and `ad-hoc-creator.ftl`.

 # Adding a report configuration against your own database